Risk decisioning essentials: our latest categorisation model updates to help you get ahead

 "Tink's updated categorisation model aims to surpass human capacity to categorise transactions, empowering lenders to make informed assessments with confidence – and setting them up for success."

-– Rickard Arbeus, Product Manager, Tink
+– Rickard Arbeus, Senior Product Manager, Tink

 Multilingual models are here